mattsilv/ai-ready-dev-containers/README.md

 This repository provides templates and best practices for creating consistent development environments using Dev Containers.
 The configurations are designed to be:

-1. **AI-Agent Compatible**: Optimized for use with AI coding assistants like GitHub Copilot, Cursor, and others
+1. **AI-Assisted Development Ready**: Optimized for developers using AI coding assistants like GitHub Copilot, Cursor, and others
 2. **Reproducible**: Ensuring consistent development experiences across team members
 3. **Production-Ready**: Configurable to match production environments
 4. **Flexible**: Adaptable to various tech stacks and frameworks